Nishanthxoxo/Filecompression/README.md

 Date: 23.3.2025

 Introduction
 This repository contains a C program for compressing or decompressing a text file using Huffman compression.

 Code Overview
 The program is divided into two files:

-hcompress.c: This file contains the main function and methods for encoding and decoding files using Huffman coding.
+- hcompress.c: This file contains the main function and methods for encoding and decoding files using Huffman coding.

-linkedList.c and linkedList.h: These files contain the implementation and header for a linked list data structure used in the Huffman tree construction.
+- linkedList.c and linkedList.h: These files contain the implementation and header for a linked list data structure used in the Huffman tree construction.

 Usage

 Compilation
 Compile the program using "gcc" with all warnings turned on (-Wall flag) on a Linux operating system.

-bash
-Copy
-Edit
 gcc -Wall -o hcompress hcompress.c linkedList.c

 Compression
 To compress a file:

-bash
-Copy
-Edit
 hcompress -e filename

 This creates a compressed file called filename.huf.

 Decompression
 To decompress a compressed file:

-bash
-Copy
-Edit
 hcompress -d filename.huf

 This creates a decompressed file called filename.huf.dec.

 Huffman Compression/Decompression
 The core functionality of the program revolves around Huffman coding, a technique for lossless data compression.

 Encoding
-greateFreqTable: This method reads a text file and counts all the characters in the file, and returns a table of struct tnodes in an array as the leaf nodes of the Huffman tree.
+- greateFreqTable: This method reads a text file and counts all the characters in the file, and returns a table of struct tnodes in an array as the leaf nodes of the Huffman tree.

-createHuffmanTree: Constructs the Huffman tree from the frequency table using a linked list.
+- createHuffmanTree: Constructs the Huffman tree from the frequency table using a linked list.

-encodeFile: Encodes a given file using Huffman coding based on the constructed tree.
+- encodeFile: Encodes a given file using Huffman coding based on the constructed tree.

 Decoding
-decodeFile: Decodes a compressed file using Huffman coding based on the constructed tree.
+- decodeFile: Decodes a compressed file using Huffman coding based on the constructed tree.

 These methods allow for efficient compression and decompression of text files while maintaining lossless data integrity.